Rain on the Humming Wire

 Rain on the Humming Wire is the fourth studio album by Australian indie rock band, The Panics.
 The album was announced in May 2011 and was released on 29 July 2011 by Dew Process.
 The album debuted and peaked at number 7 on the ARIA Charts, becoming the band's first top ten album.

-At the ARIA Music Awards of 2011, the album was nominated for ARIA Award for Best Adult Contemporary Album.
+At the ARIA Music Awards of 2011, the album was nominated for Best Adult Contemporary Album.

 Reception

 Jon O'Brien from AllMusic called Rain on the Humming Wire "a bolder, more confident sound that proves the time away hasn't hampered their ability to create an indie rock anthem or two.
 Written in Manchester and recorded in Woodstock with producer John O'Mahony, its 11 tracks show traces of their globetrotting past, from the grandiose reverb-soaked Americana of 'One Way Street' to the lilting orchestral pop of 'Not Quite a Home', to the Fleetwood Mac-esque West Coast soft rock of 'Creatures', all of which reveal that frontman Jae Laffer's husky Bob Dylan-esque vocals remain as potent as ever."
 O'Brien concluded the review saying "Overall, Rain on the Humming Wire is the sound of a band whose members are no longer panicking but are confidently looking forward to swapping theaters for stadiums."